hyperspy/hyperspy/doc/user_guide/io.rst

 a .nxs extension although standards HDF5 extensions are sometimes used.
 Files must use the ``.nxs`` file extension in order to use this io plugin.
 Using the ``.nxs`` extension will default to the Nexus loader.
-If your file has a HDF5 extension, you can also explicitly set the Nexus file reader:
+If your file has an HDF5 extension, you can also explicitly set the Nexus file reader:

 .. code-block:: python